 Workshops coming up:

-There are three workshops scheduled for early 2019, see below.
+There are lots of workshops to book from now until summer.
 Each workshop has a loose over-arching theme, allowing writers to explore their own interests through stimulating and creative exercises.
 The workshops are a varied mix of exercises and discussion, with mutual feedback in a supportive and encouraging atmosphere.

 What the writers thought: